botanix-labs/Macbeth/README.md

 ```

-## Runing a local federation
+## Running a local federation

 Once you have connected to bitcoind, you can run a local federation of two and more nodes easily.
 These instructions set up federation nodes running poa consensus on your local set up.
 Please note that the federation on feature/poA-consensus consists of at least two federation members

 1. Configure `.env` file adjusting the values of the bitcoind server you want to connect to updating the values of `BITCOIND_NETWORK`, `BITCOIND_URL`, `BITCOIND_USER`, `BITCOIND_PWD`.
-If you are connecting to bitcoind on the cloud, ask adminstrator for username and password.
+If you are connecting to bitcoind on the cloud, ask administrator for username and password.
 If you are using the local instance with `regtest`, these parameters should be directly accessible to you.

 ```bash
 BITCOIND_NETWORK=[BTC NETWORK e.g. regtest]